sio/potyarkin.com/content/posts/20171007-software-translation.md

 The moment software is translated its documentation becomes fragmented and incomplete.
-Even if the developer translates 100% of official documentation they will still lose everything written by others.
+Even if the developer translates 100% of official documentation they will still lose everything written by others (blog posts, forum questions, bug reports).

 I was twelve when a friend of mine gave me a book on photo editing.
 The authors explained how images are stored on computers, what is the difference between